stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 With an arrow function, our code is much shorter and readable.

 ## When to avoid arrow functions
+Arrow functions can significantly improve the readability of your code.
+Though it comes with a lot of benefits, there are situations where using arrow functions can lead to problems.

 ### When you need to use `this` in an event listener

 We have already looked at what happens when you use an arrow function in an event listener, `this` points to the window object.

-So in cases where you need to to use `this` in an event listener, it is best to use a regular function:
+So in cases where you need to to use `this` in an event listener, it is better to use a regular function:

 ```javascript
 const btn = document.getElementById("btn");